PHASE 10 CARD GAME RULES

 phase 10 rules title

-OBJECTIVE OF PHASE 10: Complete all ten phases first
+OBJECTIVE OF PHASE 10: Complete all ten phases first.

-NUMBER OF PLAYERS: 2-6 Players
+NUMBER OF PLAYERS: 2 to 6 players

 MATERIALS: Phase 10 deck (110 cards)

-TYPE OF GAME: Rummy
+TYPE OF GAME: Card game

 OVERVIEW OF PHASE 10

-Phase 10 is a card game from the company that brought us Uno, but it is played similarly to Rummy.
+Phase 10 is a card game from the same company that brought us Uno, but it is played similarly to Rummy, another classic card game.
 This is a fun and challenging card game that involves some strategy.
-In Phase 10, there are 10 different matches or phases that must be fulfilled in order to win the game.
-This game was invented in 1982 by Kenneth R. Johnson and is now sold by Mattel.
-Like Uno, in this game, you will also try to shed all the cards in your hand, however, unlike Uno, this is done through melding cards into phases.
-In this article, we will dive into how to play Phase 10 and all the rules you possibly need to know to play the game.
+In Phase 10, there are 10 different Phases that you must fulfill to win the game.
+This game was invented in 1982 and is now sold by Mattel.

-THE CARDS
+CARDS

-A Phase 10 box consists of 110 cards: 2 reference cards, 24 x 4 number cards in red, blue, yellow, and green, numbering from 1-12 twice.
-There are also 4 Skip cards and 8 Wild cards in the deck.
+• 24 x 4 number cards in red, blue, yellow, and green, numbering from 1-12 twice

 PHASES

-• Phase 1: 2 sets of 3 cards (two 3 of a kind)
+• 1: 2 sets of 3 cards (two 3 of a kind)

-• Phase 2: 1 set of 3 card & 1 run (sequence) of 4 cards
+• 2: 1 set of 3 cards & 1 run (sequence) of 4 cards

-• Phase 3: 1 set of 4 cards & 1 run of 4 cards
+• 3: 1 set of 4 cards & 1 run of 4 cards

-• Phase 4: 1 run of 7 cards
+• 4: 1 run of 7 cards

-• Phase 5: 1 run of 8 cards
+• 5: 1 run of 8 cards

-• Phase 6: 1 run of 9 cards
+• 6: 1 run of 9 cards

-• Phase 7: 2 sets of 4 cards
+• 7: 2 sets of 4 cards

-• Phase 8: 7 cards of 1 color
+• 8: 7 cards of 1 color

-• Phase 9: 1 set of 5 cards & 1 set of 2 cards
+• 9: 1 set of 5 cards & 1 set of 2 cards

-• Phase 10: 1 set of 5 cards & 1 set of 3 cards
+• 10: 1 set of 5 cards & 1 set of 3 cards

-Set: A set is a group of cards of the same rank (same number), color does not matter.
+Set: A set is a group of cards of the same rank (same number); color does not matter.

 Run: A run is a sequential set of cards, i.e. a run of 7: 2, 3, 4, 5, 6, 7, 8.
 Color does not matter.

-HOW TO PLAY PHASE 10
+HOW TO PLAY PHASE 10: PHASE 10 RULES

 HITTING